 - SriLankan Airlines

-And they even have some other partner airlines that are not part of the oneworld alliance:
+Other partner airlines that are not part of the Oneworld alliance include:

 - Air Tahiti Nui